EthanFitzpatrick0/StreamerBot/README.md

 ### TO-DO LIST items finished

+* Option to limit amount of broadcasts you want to download
 * Incorporate weight into word selection algorithm
     * This makes the word/sentence selection algorithm *much* better
 * Automate ripping video from Twitch